Yes, really! Dating back to 1925 the fact that cookies contain vitamins has been a well-known fact, but now seems to be a buried fact…

 In any event, with Christmas cookie season right around the corner, here’s some food for thought to appease any guilt you may feel when going all out with your special cookies!

 And do remember, it’s homemade cookies (note the words, “Natural state”) this cookbook and we are referring to – store bought won’t cut it, sorry.
-If you would like to know what store bought cookies may be better for you and your loved ones, check out “Buying Healthier Brand Name Cookies” on our sister site.

 “Cookies are not only a source of special joy to the children and the grown-ups – these delicious morsels of cake are also good for the health.”